jackdobinson/aopp_obs_toolchain/USAGE.md

   - Ending with 75% of the way through the components, as the components with the smallest eigenvalues are likely to be made up of noise.
 * For each component in the chosen SSA subset, the number of standard deviations a pixel is away from the mean of it's region is calculated (called the `component_badness_map`)
   -  The "region" of a pixel is defined in the following way.
 A pixel's region is it's brightness class (a pixel is a member of one of three brightness thresholds (background, midground, foreground)), and all pixels of it's brightness class within N/8 from the pixel, where N is the largest x or y dimension of the image.
-* The `component_badness_map`s for the chosen subset are averaged together to create the `badness_map` heuteristic.
+* The `component_badness_map`s for the chosen subset are averaged together to create the `badness_map` heuristic.

 #### Module Arguments ####

 * `-o` or `--output_path`
   - Output fits file path.
-If not specified, it is same as the path to the input file with "_artifactmap" appended to the filename.
+If not specified, it is same as the path to the input file with "_artefactmap" appended to the filename.

 * `--strategy`
   - `ssa` (DEFAULT)
-    + Uses singular spectrum analysis (SSA) to determine how likely a pixel is to belong to an artifact
+    + Uses singular spectrum analysis (SSA) to determine how likely a pixel is to belong to an artefact
 * `--ssa.w_shape`
   - Shape of the window used for the `ssa` strategy (default : 10)
 * `--ssa.start`
-  - First SSA component to be included in artifact detection calc.
+  - First SSA component to be included in artefact detection calc.
 Negative numbers are fractions of range
 * `--ssa.stop`
-  - Last SSA component to be included in artifact detection calc.
+  - Last SSA component to be included in artefact detection calc.
 Negative numbers are fractions of range

 #### Examples ####

 Using the results from the rebinning example:

-* `python -m aopp_deconv_tool.artifact_detection './example_data/ifu_observation_datasets/MUSE.2019-10-17T23:46:14.117_rebin.fits(1,2)'`
-* `python -m aopp_deconv_tool.artifact_detection ./example_data/ifu_observation_datasets/MUSE.2019-10-18T00\:01\:19.521_rebin.fits`
+* `python -m aopp_deconv_tool.artefact_detection ./example_data/ifu_observation_datasets/MUSE.2019-10-18T00\:01\:19.521_rebin.fits`

 ### Bad Pixel Mask <a id="bad-pixel-mask-script"></a> ###

 Invoke via `python -m aopp_deconv_tool.create_bad_pixel_mask`.

-Accepts a `badness_map` heuteristic, uses a set of value cuts to produce a boolean mask (the `bad_pixel_mask`) that describes which pixels are considered "bad" and should be interpolated over using a different script.
+Accepts a `badness_map` heuristic, uses a set of value cuts to produce a boolean mask (the `bad_pixel_mask`) that describes which pixels are considered "bad" and should be interpolated over using a different script.

 The `badness_map` is assumed to be a 3D cube, therefore the `bad_pixel_mask` is calculated from a set of (`index`,`value`) pairs.
 Where `index` is an index into the `badness_map`, and `value` is the value above which a pixel in the `badness_map` is considered "bad".
 Not all indices have to be specified, and values for unspecified indices will be interpolated (with the values clamped at the LHS and RHS).
 If no pairs are provided, a value of 3 is assumed for all indices.
 For each 1 above the cutoff value, a bad pixel is binary dilated.
 This way "very bad" pixels spread their "badness" to neighbouring pixels.

 To get a set of (`index`, `value`) pairs, the following workflow is suggested:

-1. Open the `badness_map` FTIS file in a FITS viewer of some sort (e.g. [DS9](https://sites.google.com/cfa.harvard.edu/saoimageds9) or [QFitsView](https://sites.google.com/cfa.harvard.edu/saoimageds9)), you may need to use a logarithmic scale.
+1. Open the `badness_map` FTIS file in a FITS viewer of some sort (e.g., [DS9](https://sites.google.com/cfa.harvard.edu/saoimageds9) or [QFitsView](https://sites.google.com/cfa.harvard.edu/saoimageds9)), you may need to use a logarithmic scale.
 2. Open the data the `badness_map` was created from as well so you can compare them.
-3. Choose some representative indices (i.e. wavelengths) to work on.
+3. Choose some representative indices (i.e., wavelengths) to work on.
 For illustrative purposes we will assume indices, (10, 99, 135).
-4. In the `badness_map` viewer, alter the minimum value of the data display range (somewhere around 4 or 5 is a good starting point) until the visible pixels select artifacts reliably, but do not select real image features (e.g. the edge of the planetary disk).
+4. In the `badness_map` viewer, alter the minimum value of the data display range (somewhere around 4 or 5 is a good starting point) until the visible pixels select artefacts reliably, but do not select real image features (e.g., the edge of the planetary disk).
 Once found, record the (`index`,`value`) pair.
 5. Repeat (4) for each index you chose in step (3).

 #### Module Arguments ####